zacscoding/spring-boot-example/springboot-dynamodb-demo/README.md

 # Spring boot with dynamodb
-; this is a demo project for spring with dynamodb
+; this is a demo project for learning dynamodb with spring boot

 ## Commands